johnmutuma5/Notes/Django/quick_intro.md

 1. **Templates inside the `app`s' packages:**

-    Inside of 'posts', we will need to create a template for our *`index`* view to render.
+    Inside of 'posts', we will need to create a template for our *`index_html`* view to render.
 It is best that we create this in a templates folder inside our 'posts' *`app`*.
 Let's do that:

     >*`mkdir ./posts/templates && mkdir ./posts/templates/posts`*